 Given an undirected graph G where all edges have a positive weight, and two nodes s and t, let the UPS shortest path be the shortest path from s to t that does not take a left turn.

 Design an efficient algorithm to compute the UPS shortest path.
 Analyze its running time and briefly explain its correctness.

-Solution.
+(Note that this is a Dijkstra's question-divide and conquer is unlikely to be helpful here.)